 Voluntary Withdrawal occurs when a student agrees to temporarily withdraw him or herself from Brock University for a longer period of time (often, one semester, or one academic year) due to mental or physical health reasons.
-A request for Voluntary Withdrawal requires the appropriate medical documentation as outlined in 5.2 above, and is considered by the Students-at-Risk Case Team, with recommendations made to the Vice Provost, Teaching, Learning and Student Success.
+A request for Voluntary Withdrawal requires the appropriate medical documentation and is considered by the Students-at-Risk Case Team, with recommendations made to the Vice Provost, Teaching, Learning and Student Success.
 Students should complete the appropriate forms from the Registrar's Office to avoid academic penalties in advance of the withdrawal, or as soon as reasonably practicable.

-Voluntary Withdrawals may also involve conditions (as recommended by the Student-at-Risk Case Team and/or medical professionals) that must be fulfilled should the student wish to return to the University, and will be outlined in a re-enrollment questionnaire, and Return to Campus Procedures will be presented.
+Voluntary Withdrawals may also involve conditions (as recommended by the Campus Assessment, Response, and Education Team and/or medical professionals) that must be fulfilled should the student wish to return to the University, and will be outlined in a reenrollment questionnaire, and Return to Campus Procedures will be presented.